erikespana/balance-transfer-calculator/README.md

 ## Why

-I built this to reuse what I've learned and want to learn on web development projects.
+I built this to explore web technologies I've learned or wanted to learn.

 * Google Tag manager
 * Google Analytics
+* Setting up an Amazon Web Services S3 bucket for web hosting.